 please note that this website is under construction

-(Each form / idea / thing / Vorstellung / Gegenstand is carved from a single piece of lime wood in the dimension of either 280 or 240cm x 9cm x 9cm - the given and fixed paradigm through and within which each idea must transubstantiate and materialise.
+(Each form/idea/thing/Vorstellung/Gegenstand is carved from a single piece of lime wood in the dimension of either 280cm or 240cm x 9cm x 9cm which is the given and fixed paradigm through and within which each idea must transubstantiate and materialise.
 The 40cm distance between form and ground allows for the rise of the visual field.
-Gluing is not permitted. )
+Gluing is not permitted.)

-The thought of a hole piercing a single line turns the line into a circle.
-This thought changes the status of the line in wood from being a rigid material and singular thing into a flexible and infinite loop.
+Suddenly, the thought of a hole splitting this single line along its length and middle turns the single line into a loop (like a rubber band stretched between two fingers).
+This thought changes the status of the line in wood from being a rigid material and singular thing into a flexible and infinite circle or loop.

 homeomorph / featureless circles / unknots = topologically 'the same'